-The project aims to support the Third Sector to work in partnership with statutory partners, to achieve positive change and develop consistently high standards of practice, and to share learning with stakeholders.
+The Everyone’s Children project aims to support the Third Sector to work in partnership with statutory partners, to achieve positive change and develop consistently high standards of practice, and to share learning with stakeholders.
 It is funded by Glasgow City Health and Social Care Partnership.

 We work with over 600 third sector organisations who provide services to children, young people and families in the city.